New London Naval Submarine Base (Groton Naval Base)

 - File for your share of $30 billion in trust funds

 Groton Naval Base was established in 1868 after the U.S. Navy acquired 112 acres in Groton, Connecticut, along the Thames River.
-Although it started as a coaling station, it eventually became a submarine base.
+Although it started as a coaling station, it became a submarine base in 1916.

 By World War I, Groton Naval Base, with $1 million approved by Congress, greatly expanded and added numerous buildings, additional land, barracks, a hospital, industrial facilities, and multiple workshops to help its substantial growth.

-Another significant expansion came in World War II when the base expanded from 112 acres to almost 500 acres.
-The expansion included a 100-foot tall structure, the Escape Training Tank.
+Another significant expansion came in World War II when the base grew from 112 acres to almost 500 acres.
+The expansion included a 100-foot-tall structure, the Escape Training Tank.
 It became the most recognizable part of the base.

-One of the biggest accomplishments of the shipyard was launching the USS Nautilus in 1954.
+One of the most significant accomplishments of the shipyard was launching the USS Nautilus in 1954.
 The USS Nautilus marked the first nuclear-powered vessel ever created.
 It was eventually retired in the 1980s but can now be viewed as a historical landmark.

 Asbestos was also found all over the base, including in industrial buildings, schools, training camps, vessels, walls, ceilings, insulation, and shipbuilding facilities.